 The USB adapter’s drivers make it look like a standard serial port to the operating system, allowing you to connect to all of your existing software, such as servo controller interface programs, through a USB port.
 The adapter is compatible with USB 2.0 standards and allows baud rates of up to 921.6 kbps.
-Drivers are available for Windows XP, Windows Vista, Windows 7, Windows 8, Linux, and Mac OS X.
+Drivers are available for Windows XP, Windows Vista, Windows 7, Windows 8, Windows 10, Linux, and Mac OS X.

 With the trend toward removing serial ports from new computers, the Pololu USB-to-serial adapter provides one of the most economical, small, and simple solutions to the common problem of interfacing small projects to PCs.

 Note: This product does not include printed documentation or software discs.
 The Pololu USB-to-serial adapter requires software drivers to operate; please see the resources tab for more information.
 This product requires a USB A to mini-B cable (not included) to connect to a computer.